Area is clean, tidy and well kept.

-Trolleys or mechanical hoists are available and are being considered for heavy items or loads.
+Trolleys are available and are being used for heavy items or loads.

 All manual task-related incidents have been adequately investigated and control measures implemented and reviewed.

-Workers have been asked for safer ways to do the job.
+Members have been asked if there are safer ways to do the job.

 Materials stored in racks and bins wherever possible are not above shoulder height.

-Storage designed to minimize lifting problems I.e. heavy objects not stored on upper racks.
+Storage designed to minimize lifting problems I.e. heavy objects stored between knee and shoulder height.

 Racking securely fixed to the floor or wall.